ayush03b/video-transcoder-prototype/README.md

-# 🎞️ Video Transcoder API
+# 🎞️ Video Transcoder API *PROTOTYPE
 A high-performance, scalable video transcoding pipeline built using FastAPI, S3, SQS, and ECS Fargate, designed to process and convert videos on demand.
 Think of it as your own mini-YouTube backend transcoder.
 Just upload a video and let the system handle the rest — automatic format conversion, async queue processing, and robust cloud-native architecture.

 ✅ Upload videos via presigned S3 URLs